 The Company considers all highly liquid securities with original final maturities of 90 days or less from the date of purchase to be cash equivalents.
-As of September 30, 2020, cash and cash equivalents comprise funds in cash, money market accounts, U.S. government agency securities and treasuries, and commercial paper.
-As of December 31, 2019, cash and cash equivalents comprise funds in cash, money market accounts, and commercial paper.
+As of March 31, 2021, cash and cash equivalents comprise funds in cash, money market accounts, and commercial paper.
+As of December 31, 2020, cash and cash equivalents comprise funds in cash and money market accounts.